Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Non-Boltzmann correction factors

-Section~\ref{sec:introduction} referenced DMS~\cite{ValentiniSBNC2015, ValentiniSBC2016, grover19a, grover19b, torres24a} and state-to-state master equation studies~\cite{JaffeSP2015} of coupled rovibrational excitation and dissociation in isothermal heat baths.
-Regardless of the mixture in question, all studies showed that after early transients the vibrational level populations of $\mathrm{N_2}$, $\mathrm{O_2}$ or $\mathrm{NO}$ adopted nearly time-invariant non-Boltzmann distributions as dissociation takes place.
-During this phase low-lying energy levels remain Boltzmann-populated at $T_v$, but the high-energy tail will be noticeably depleted~\cite{singh20a, SinghS2018}.
-This depletion is a consequence of a dynamic balance established between preferential dissociation from high-$v$ levels and their comparatively slow replenishment through inelastic collisions.
-Such conditions have sometimes been referred to as the quasi-steady-state (QSS) dissociation regime~\cite{park90a} and the associated non-Boltzmann internal energy populations as QSS distributions.
-The analysis in Secs.~\ref{sec:qct_analysis} and \ref{sec:fitting_qct_data} could not capture these non-Boltzmann depletion effects, since all vibrational populations were sampled from fixed Boltzmann distributions at a given $T_v$.
-Only dynamic calculation methods involving state-to-state master equations, or DMS can accurately establish the detailed dynamic balance between preferential dissociation and vibrational excitation that ultimately produces such QSS distributions~\cite{macdonald20b}.
-Furthermore, vibrational population distributions with depleted high-energy tails are not exclusively a product of dissociation in isothermal heat baths.
-Similar non-Boltzmann distributions have also been observed in DMS calculations under adiabatic conditions~\cite{torres20b} and downstream of normal shocks~\cite{torres22b}.
-This implies that depletion effects are generally present in thermo-chemical nonequilibrium flow fields and must be taken into account as part of the MMT model formulation.
-From a macroscopic modeling viewpoint, when the diatomic species in a gas mixture adopt QSS vibrational distributions, this manifests in a reduction of dissociation rates (by factors $2-5$), as well as in a decrease of average vibrational energy removed per dissociation relative to values sampled from equivalent-temperature Boltzmann distributions.
+In Sec.~\ref{sec:introduction}, we referenced DMS~\cite{ValentiniSBNC2015, ValentiniSBC2016, grover19a, grover19b, torres24a} and state-to-state master equation studies~\cite{PanesiJSM2013, KimB2013,JaffeSP2015,macdonald20b} of coupled rovibrational excitation and dissociation of suddenly heated air species in isothermal heat baths.
+Regardless of the mixture in question, all these studies showed that after early transients the vibrational level populations of $\mathrm{N_2}$ and $\mathrm{O_2}$ adopted nearly time-invariant non-Boltzmann distributions as dissociation takes place with the respective $T_\mathrm{v}$ adopting a near-constant value slightly below the heat bath temperature $T$.
+During this phase low-lying energy levels remain Boltzmann-populated at $T_\mathrm{v}$, but the high-energy tail will be noticeably depleted~\cite{singh20a, SinghS2018} below the expected Boltzmann populations.
+This depletion is a consequence of a dynamic balance established between preferential dissociation from high-$v$ levels and their comparatively slow replenishment through vibrational excitation, all the while recombination reaction rates which may also replenish the high-$v$ tail, are still negligible.
+Such conditions have sometimes been referred to as the QSS dissociation regime~\cite{Park1990} and the associated non-Boltzmann internal energy populations as QSS distributions.
+A direct consequence of molecules adopting such depleted-tail non-Boltzmann distributions is that the macroscopic dissociation and vibrational energy removal rates during the QSS phase drop noticeably below their thermal equilibrium counterparts.
+The analysis in Secs.~\ref{sec:qct_analysis} and \ref{sec:fitting_qct_data} could not capture these non-Boltzmann depletion effects, since all pre-collision vibrational populations were sampled from fixed Boltzmann distributions at a given $T_\mathrm{v}$.
+Only dynamic calculation methods involving state-to-state master equations, or DMS can accurately establish the detailed dynamic balance between preferential dissociation and vibrational excitation that ultimately produces such QSS distributions.